manqing-zhang/manqing-zhang.github.io/_pages/about.md

 # 🔥 News
 - *2025.12*: &nbsp;🎉🎉 Our paper on improving neural theorem proving has been directly accepted to [FSE 2026](https://conf.researchr.org/track/fse-2026/fse-2026-research-papers), with a highly competitive direct acceptance rate of only 10.9%.
-This is the first paper I have submitted since beginning my research in formal methods, marking an important milestone in my academic journey.
+This work represents the first CCF-A software engineering conference paper from the School of Software, Northwestern Polytechnical University.
 - *2025.11*: &nbsp;🎉🎉 Our paper on abnormal human behavior understanding in videos has been accepted to [AAAI 2026](https://aaai.org/conference/aaai/aaai-26/).
 Congrats to Lingru!
+- *2025.10*: &nbsp;🎉🎉 I am honored to have received the National Scholarship.
 - *2024.09*: &nbsp;🎉🎉 I will be a visiting student at Southern University of Science and Technology.
 I am honored to work under the guidance of Prof. Yepang.
 - *2022.09*: &nbsp;🎉🎉 I will continue my Ph.D. study at Northwestern Polytechnical University.
 I am honoured to have the guidance of Prof.Liu.
 - *2022.03*: &nbsp;🎉🎉 I received my master degree at Northwestern Polytechnical University.
 I am very grateful to my supervisors Prof. Zheng, as well as my dear friends and roommates.